30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 So much so that ‘Google’ is now used interchangeably with ‘search’ in everyday conversations - just think how many times you’ve been told to ‘try Googling it'.

-We’re a nation of searchers with all the answers we need at our fingertips and you can be sure that extends beyond Google into all online interactions, including your eCommerce store.
+We’re a nation of searchers with all the answers we need at our fingertips and you can be sure that extends beyond Google and other popular search engines into all online interactions, including your eCommerce store.

 Whereas Google searches the entire web, site search sifts through a store’s products to pull items in response to a customer’s search terms.